ParamANN: A Neural Network to Estimate Cosmological Parameters for $\Lambda$CDM Universe Using Hubble Measurements: Formalism

-where $r,\theta$, and $\phi$ are the comoving coordinates of the spherical space of the universe.
-In equation~\ref{eqn:metric}, $a(t)$ and $k$ define the cosmological scale factor and the curvature constant of the universe respectively.
-Moreover, positive, negative, and zero values of $k$ indicate spatially closed, open, and flat universes respectively.
+where $r$, $a(t)$ and $k$ define the radial comoving coordinate, cosmological scale factor and curvature constant of the Universe respectively.
+The positive, negative, and zero values of $k$ indicate spatially closed, open, and flat Universes respectively.
+Moreover, $\rm{d} l^2$ is defined as